mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 Adapting the configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Database connection parameters are stored together with some more configuration parameters in the file ``application/config/parameters.yaml``.
+Database connection parameters are stored together in the file .env.local.
+Other configuration parameters are defined in the file ``application/config/parameters.yaml`` and other files in the config directory.

 More Information: :ref:`yaml`.